Md-Rayhan-Goni-Farhan/Skin-lesion-classifier-Dermascan/README.md

 You give it a dermoscopy image of a skin lesion.
 It tells you whether it looks malignant or benign, and how confident it is.
 That's it.

-Built this because skin cancer is one of the most common cancers out there, and early detection is literally the difference between a quick removal and a serious problem.
+I built this because skin cancer is one of the most common cancers out there, and early detection is literally the difference between a quick removal and a serious problem.
 Dermatologists are expensive and not always accessible.
 A lightweight AI tool that can flag suspicious lesions for follow-up is genuinely useful — and this project proves it can run on a regular laptop with no internet required.

 > ⚠️ Educational project only.
 Not a medical device.
 Always see a real dermatologist.